pauloesteban/bsc-project/README.md

 # Sinusoidal Transform Coding for Speech

-*NOTE:* Originally written for MATLAB 7

-Main MATLAB file: main_STC.m
-Main SIMULINK file: encoder_1.mdl
+*NOTES:*
+- Originally developed under MATLAB 7.
+Some functions/blocks may no longer available on newer MATLAB editions.

+- Comments are written in Spanish

+*USE:*

+- Run main_STC.m
+- Run encoder_1.mdl